Etat Libre D’Orange Above The Waves (Mathieu Nardin) 2025 + A tribute to tea and incense giveaway.

 Courtesy of Etat Libre D’Orange.

-There’s a beautiful harmony of flow in the materials used in Above The Wave.
-It’s a stunning homage to its inspiration the Taiwanese Goddess Mazu allowing the tea rituals and spirituality to shine.
-The tonka bean in Above The Waves continues this flow picking up from the cardamom’s creaminess giving it a touch of vanilla while its spiced warmth is toned down letting the more gingerbready facets of the tonka bring a comforting glow.
+There’s a beautiful harmony in the ingredients used in Above The Waves.
+It’s a stunning homage to its inspiration the Taiwanese Goddess Mazu allowing the tea rituals and spirituality to radiate.
+The tonka bean in Above The Waves continues this flow picking up from the cardamom’s creaminess giving it a touch of vanilla while its warmth is toned down letting the more gingery facets of the tonka bring a comforting glow.

 Illustrator and graphic novel author Marie Mohanna